yarsky-tgz/scraper-http-client-request/README.md

 And then, if *client* still throwing error - we will retry both together with **proxy** and with `cloudflare-bypasser`

-And then if *client* STILL throws error - we again will try to access it directly, and everything will repeat again from first stage as long, as many retries you've set (by default `10`)
+And then if *client* STILL throws error - all the loop keeps going, while 'promise-retry' keeps retrying

 ## Default options